 - How compressible is the Integration Testing work?
 Can the Integration Testing Team add more testers or find other ways to make up for lost time?
 Are they planning to reduce the scope of their testing?

-- How certain are the Design and Development teams that they can hit the Requirements and Design Complete target date of 10/20?
-How many Development work orders or tasks are left?
+- How certain are the Design and Development Teams that they can hit the new Requirements and Design finish date of 10/20?
+How many Development tasks are left?
 How many of those tasks are dependent on the Requirements and Design wrapping up?

 - How much remaining effort is left?
-How do we know that Integration Testing can really start the next business day as depicted above?
+How do we know that Integration Testing can really start “tomorrow” as depicted above?

 The summary Gantt in Figure 2 represents a schedule that is approximately 80 lines long.
-Reviewing the detailed schedule with the right task leads for the right section will allow us to quantifiably answer the questions above and help determine whether the December deployment date is still realistic.
+Reviewing the detailed schedule with the right Team Leads for the right section will allow us to quantifiably answer the questions above and help determine whether the December deployment date is still realistic.

 Establishing Trends to Predict the Distant Future

 Developing the system software does not offer similar confidence.
 Delays during the initial requirements phase postponed the start of the design phase.
 The second requirements phase and the design phase are expected to finish late.
-The software development team’s claim that they will finish on time is highly suspect.
+The Software Development Team’s claim that they will finish on time is suspect.
 Consider the following questions:

 - What are the dependencies between requirements, design and software development?

-- Are the new finish dates for the second requirements phase and the software design phase guaranteed?
+- Are the new finish dates for the second requirements phase and the software design phase likely to hold?
 Will they slip further?

-Ask a veteran manager “What is a project schedule?”, and they may offer one of several institutional answers.
+Ask a veteran manager “What is a project schedule?”, and they may offer one of the following well known answers.

 - A project schedule is a tool for tracking a project’s progress.